 Half of Interview Kickstart’s students have 8-12 years of experience, and nearly everyone else in the community has at least 5+ years of experience under their belt.

 So, if you’ve just recently graduated from college and are looking for resources that will help you prepare, Interview Kickstart will not do much for you.

 Interview Kickstart vs. Tech Interview Pro

 So, Interview Kickstart’s cost is too high and there’s a chance that it won’t fit your current background.
 What else could you use?

-I'd recommend giving Tech Interview Pro a try.
-TIP is a program designed by a former software engineer at Facebook and Google, and he has compressed years of interview knowledge and experience into a single course.
+I’d recommend giving Tech Interview Pro a try.
+Tech Interview Pro is a program designed by a former software engineer at Facebook and Google who has compressed years of interview knowledge and experience into a single course.

-Here are a few of the reasons I'd recommend Tech Interview Pro over Interview Kickstart.
+Here are a few of the reasons I recommend Tech Interview Pro over Interview Kickstart:

 Tech Interview Pro will cover all aspects of getting hired, including soft skills.
 It will also do so while costing around a tenth of Interview Kickstart’s price.

 - Four Axes of the Interview